symfony/symfony-docs/reference/constraints/File.rst

 This constraint is most commonly used on a property that will be rendered in a form as a :doc:`FileType </reference/forms/types/file>` field.
-For example, suppose you're creating an author form where you can upload a "bio" PDF for the author.
+For example, suppose you are creating an author form where you can upload a "bio" PDF for the author.
 In your form, the ``bioFile`` property would be a ``file`` type.
 The ``Author`` class might look as follows::